-- Fuse blown or circuit breaker tripped - Replace blown fuse or reset circuit breaker.
-Do not use fuse or circuit breaker with higher rating than specified for your branch circuit. - Check for proper fuse; "Fusetron" type T is acceptable. - Check for low voltage and proper extension cord size. - Disconnect other applications from circuit.
-Operate compressor on a dedicated circuit. - Check valve stuck open - Remove and clean or replace. - Pressure bleeder valve on pressure switch has not unloaded head pressure - Bleed line by moving pressure switch lever to OFF position before restarting.
-If bleeder valve does not open, replace bleeder valve. - Wrong wire gauge in extension cord - Check for proper gauge and extension cord length. - Loose electrical connections - Contact authorized service center. - Paint spray on internal motor parts - Bring to service center for service.
-Do not operate compressor in the paint spray area. - Possible defective motor - Bring to service center for inspection and repair.
+- Fuse blown or circuit breaker tripped

+- Replace blown fuse or reset circuit breaker.
+Do not use fuse or circuit breaker with higher rating than specified for your branch circuit.

+- Check for proper fuse; "Fusetron" type T is acceptable.

+- Check for low voltage and proper extension cord size.

+- Disconnect other applications from circuit.
+Operate compressor on a dedicated circuit.

+- Check valve stuck open

+- Remove and clean or replace.

+- Pressure bleeder valve on pressure switch has not unloaded head pressure

+- Bleed line by moving pressure switch lever to OFF position before restarting.
+If bleeder valve does not open.
+Replace bleeder valve.

+- Wrong wire gauge in extension cord

+- Check for proper gauge and extension cord length.

+- Loose electrical connections

+- Contact authorized service center.

+- Paint spray on internal motor parts

+- Have checked at service center.
+Do not operate compressor in the paint spray area.

+- Possible defective motor

+- Have checked at service center.